 The course requires significant prior knowledge of Management Accounting, similar to the content of the courses MA 1 and 2, although completion of these particular courses is not a formal requirement.

 Lecture and examination will no longer be offered from summer semester 2021.

 6.16 Course: Advanced Statistics [T-WIWI-103123]

-Organisation: KIT Department of Economics and Management Part of: M-WIWI-101637 - Analytics and Statistics
+Part of: M-WIWI-101637 - Analytics and Statistics